 Vinyl siding has advanced to become a viable siding option for all sorts of homes in all climates, not just for low-cost constructions.

 Vinyl siding has the widest variety of options available to homeowners, each offering its unique finished look.
 Some of the most popular styles include board and batten, smooth lap clapboard, vinyl shakes, and Dutch lap siding.

 Vinyl siding isn't right for every home, but it’s worth considering for its low maintenance and overall cost.
 For homeowners in Illinois, you should consider other options as well since vinyl tends to age more quickly from extreme changes in weather year to year.

-Metal siding is becoming popular these days because they tend to be a longer-lasting and lightweight alternative to wood and masonry.
+Metal siding is becoming popular these days because it tends to be a longer-lasting and lightweight alternative to wood and masonry.

-More importantly, they are quite inexpensive when used for residential and commercial sidings.
+More importantly, they are inexpensive for residential and commercial sidings.

 While traditionally used on industrial or agricultural buildings, the use of metal siding on homes is now commonplace.
 The most common materials for this type of siding are corrugated galvanized steel or aluminum.
-They can be used as imitation wood clapboard but require a hard coating to seal the material.
+They can be used as imitation wood clapboards but require a hard coating to seal the material.

 Generally, aluminum metal sidings are preferred for homes because it is easier to shape and install.
 Steel siding material is preferred for utility structures such as barns, industrial applications, and the like.
 This is due to its dent-free quality, allowing it to be used in areas where storms and other extreme conditions are apparent.

 Metal siding, no matter the choice, is great for rural areas that are exposed to more extreme conditions.

 Both of these materials for metal siding are very durable and useful for their functions but can be susceptible to moisture and salt.
 Still, they are the best sidings in places where heavy rain is prevalent.
 For longer-lasting and more effective functions, it is best to use aluminum metal sidings.

 Wood siding comes in a variety of colors and styles, which makes it a great option for homeowners.
 Wood siding is often a readily available resource for construction and home building, which makes it a great choice for builders.